HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         !!!note
             The SSL certificate (`.crt`) and public key (`.key`) should be in PKCS12 format.

-    2. After copying the .key and .crt to the kubernetes image, create a secret using the following command:
+    2. After copying the `.key` and `.crt` to the Kubernetes image, create a secret using the following command:

         ```bash
         kubectl -n <namespace> create secret tls <tls_secret> --key="/tmp/oidc.key" --cert="/tmp/oidc.crt"